 - Disabled Veteran License – Available to residents and non-residents (if reciprocal privileges exist in their home state) who have been honorably discharged from the U.S. Armed Forces or the National Guard and have a service-connected disability of 50% or more; provides a complimentary license to fish and hunt.

-- Paraplegic Hunting License – Complimentary license available to paraplegic residents; includes an antlerless deer permit valid in any wildlife management district where antlerless deer permits are allocated.
+- Paraplegic Hunting License – A Complimentary license available to paraplegic residents; includes an antlerless deer permit valid in any wildlife management district where antlerless deer permits are allocated.

 - Military Exemption – Active-duty military members stationed in Maine and their dependents may purchase resident hunting licenses regardless of residency status.
 Active-duty military members who are Maine residents but stationed elsewhere and their dependents may purchase a reduced-fee hunting license.